Bis(2-chloroethyl)sulfide

 Bis(2-chloroethyl)sulfide is the organosulfur compound with the formula (ClCH2CH2)2S.
 It is a prominent member of a family of cytotoxic and blister agents known as mustard agents.
 Sometimes referred to as mustard gas, the term is technically incorrect: bis(2-chloroethyl)sulfide is a liquid at room temperature.
 In warfare it was dispersed in the form of a fine mist of liquid droplets.

 Synthesis

-Bis(2-chloroethyl)sulfide has been prepared in a variety of variety of ways.
+Bis(2-chloroethyl)sulfide has been prepared in a variety of ways.
 In the Depretz method, sulfur dichloride is treated with ethylene:

 In the Levinstein process, disulfur dichloride is used instead: